sanger-pathogens/gps-pipeline-sanger/README.md

   - [Docker](https://www.docker.com/) or [Singularity](https://sylabs.io/singularity/)/[Apptainer](https://apptainer.org/)
     - Installation guides:
       - For Linux
+        > [!TIP]
-        > ℹ️ For Linux, [Docker Engine](https://docs.docker.com/engine/) or [Singularity](https://sylabs.io/singularity/)/[Apptainer](https://apptainer.org/) is recommended.
+        > [Docker Engine](https://docs.docker.com/engine/) or [Singularity](https://sylabs.io/singularity/)/[Apptainer](https://apptainer.org/) is recommended.
 [Docker Desktop for Linux](https://docs.docker.com/desktop/) is known to [cause permission issues](https://github.com/docker/desktop-linux/issues/81) on Linux, which could prevent the pipeline from working.
         - [Docker Engine on Linux](https://docs.docker.com/engine/install/) by Docker
+          > [!IMPORTANT]
-          > ℹ️ Make sure you also install `docker-compose-plugin` as per the guide
+          > Make sure you also install `docker-compose-plugin` as per the guide
         - [Apptainer on Linux](https://apptainer.org/docs/admin/main/installation.html) by Apptainer
       - For macOS
         - [Docker Desktop on macOS](https://docs.docker.com/desktop/install/mac-install/) by Docker
+          > [!IMPORTANT]
-          > ℹ️ After installation, you might need to [allow Docker to access more system resources](https://docs.docker.com/desktop/settings/mac/), especially CPU and Memory, to match the hardware requirement of the pipeline
+          > After installation, you might need to [allow Docker to access more system resources](https://docs.docker.com/desktop/settings/mac/), especially CPU and Memory, to match the hardware requirement of the pipeline
       - For Windows with WSL
         - [Docker Desktop on Windows with WSL](https://docs.docker.com/desktop/wsl/) by Docker

 ### Hardware
 It is recommended to have at least 16GB of RAM and 100GB of free storage
-  > ℹ️ Details on storage
+  > [!NOTE] Details on storage
   > - The pipeline core files use ~5MB
   > - All default databases use ~19GB in total
   > - All Docker images use ~13GB in total; alternatively, Singularity images use ~4.5GB in total
-  > - The pipeline generates ~1.8GB intermediate files for each sample on average<br>(These files can be removed when the pipeline run is completed, please refer to [Clean Up](#clean-up))<br>
+  > - The pipeline generates ~1.8GB intermediate files for each sample on average
+  >    - These files can be removed when the pipeline run is completed, please refer to [Clean Up](#clean-up)
-  (To further reduce storage requirement by sacrificing the ability to resume the pipeline, please refer to [Experimental](#experimental))
+  >    - To further reduce storage requirement by sacrificing the ability to resume the pipeline, please refer to [Experimental](#experimental)
 ## Accepted Inputs
 - Only Illumina paired-end short reads are supported
 - Each sample is expected to be a pair of raw reads following this file name pattern: